TNO/Quantum-Safe-DSS/README.md

 ## DSS FORK : Digital Signature Service with Hybrid Certificates

+**NOTE, THE POM.XML FILE REQUIRES AN ABSOLUTE SYSTEM PATH TO JARS!
+THIS MEANS THAT YOU NEED IT BUT DO NOT PUSH POM.XML**

 This is the official repository for project DSS : https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Digital+Signature+Service+-++DSS.

 # Issue Tracker